yaesolKim/hwall2/README.md

 ***
 ## Citation
-If you use this sources, cite one of the following papers:
+If you use this sources, please cite one of the following papers:
 ```
 @ARTICLE{kim2021hwall2,
   author = {Y. {Kim} and S. {Kim} and U. {Oh} and Y. J. {Kim}},